-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 7.2 Do any specific requirements apply regarding the governing law or jurisdiction of the franchise agreement?

-The Franchise Acts of the disclosure provinces do not allow the parties to restrict the application of the respective Franchise Acts or the jurisdiction of provincial courts by agreement.
+The Franchise Acts of the disclosure provinces do not allow the parties to restrict the application of the respective Franchise Acts or the jurisdiction of courts of the respective province by agreement.
 Therefore, even if the franchise agreement is governed by the laws of another jurisdiction, claims enforceable under the Franchise Act must be heard in the respective disclosure province.

 In British Columbia, all claims arising under the franchise agreement must be heard in British Columbia.
 In Ontario, Alberta, Manitoba, New Brunswick and Prince Edward Island, parties may agree to govern non-statutory claims by the law of another jurisdiction (usually, the franchisor's home jurisdiction).